 Sigtuna is a picturesque little town founded in 980 AD and the first town in Sweden.
 Much of the original town plan remains today.

 The castle of Skokloster is the largest private castle ever built in Sweden and even compared to other castles in Europe it is a unique place to visit.
 It is a vivid reminder of Sweden’s Age of Greatness, the 17th century.

 The city hall in Stockholm is one of Sweden’s foremost buildings in the national romantic spirit and hosts amongst others the annual banquet for the Nobel prize winners.

 Vasa was a warship that sank after sailing less than a nautical mile into her maiden voyage in 1628.
 She was salvaged largely intact in 1961 and is now one of Sweden’s most popular tourist attractions.

-UISS arranges three longer trips for a reasonable extra fee.
+UISS arranges two longer trips for a reasonable extra fee.

 On Friday night a train takes you to beautiful Lapland where you will meet your guide.
 You hike to your base camp, where you will cook your dinner and enjoy the spectacular views.
 Sunday you will hike to Vallespiken.
 Monday you’ll hike back to the civilized world.
 Tuesday is spent in Jokkmokk until you leave for Uppsala, where you will arrive on Wednesday morning and resume your studies.

 You leave on Thursday, boarding a cruise ship which takes you to Helsinki.
 You’ll enjoy a fantastic buffet while cruising through the Swedish Archipelago.
 The long weekend is spent in Helsinki, and you can even take a day trip to Tallinn.
 Sunday evening you board the cruise ship again which takes you back to Stockholm.
 Monday morning you are back in Uppsala to resume your studies.